Siegel-Lab/BioSmoother/Manual.md

 - `.`: column to ignore
 - `mapq`: mapping quality
 - `xa`: XA tag from BWA with secondary alignments with format (chr,pos,CIGAR,NM;)
 - `cnt`: read count frequency of row interaction.

 ..
 Important::
-    In the case of asymmetric data (like RNA-DNA interactome), 1 is the data displayed on the x axis (columns) and 2 is the data displayed on the y axis (rows).
-As default RNA is on the x axis and DNA on the y axis; however, this can be modified interactively after launching Smoother.
+    In the case of asymmetric data (like RNA-DNA interactome), 1 is the data displayed on the x-axis (columns) and 2 is the data displayed on the y-axis (rows).
+As default RNA is on the x-axis and DNA on the y-axis; however, this can be modified interactively after launching Smoother.

 In the following subsections, we describe examples of the preprocessing workflow from raw demultiplexed fastq files to input pairs files for symmetric and asymmetric data sets.